 Mass production and standard sizes

 Although we have always been subject to a certain body ideal, the body ideal before 1900 was an ideal where female curves were paramount, even with corsets and laces, it was still desirable with plump breasts and hips, and often also chubby thighs and arms.
 Around the year 1900, something happened that caused the perception of the clothes, the figure and sizes to change, because clothes began to be 'mass'-produced.
-Of course, it was not yet about the large quantities of clothes that are produced today, but they went from hand-tailoring and tailoring clothes, specifically for the individual, to producing clothes according to standard cuts and measurements in larger quantities; that is, "bar clothes"!
+Of course, it was not yet about the large quantities of clothing that are produced today, but they went from hand-tailoring and tailoring clothes, specifically for the individual, to producing clothes according to standard cuts and measurements in larger quantities; that is, "bar clothes"!

 Lane Bryant invents 'Misses Plus Size'

 The first to find out was Lane Bryant, who in the early 1900s began making maternity and postpartum clothing with an adjustable waistband.
 This was a new and smart invention.
 She opened her eyes to the fact that there was a lack of clothes for several groups of women, and in 1922 she began to make clothes for plus-size women.
 She simply invented the term "Misses Plus Sizes" and thus made the famous Charleston cut of the 1920s available to women with breast size 96 (inch 36) and above.
-It was, among other things, through the meeting with the engineer (and her future husband) Malsin that they discovered that when it came to plus-size, the shapes were different from those otherwise used as standard.
+It was through the meeting with the engineer (and her future husband) Malsin that they discovered that when it came to plus-size, the shapes were different from those otherwise used as standard.
 Together, they set out to develop clothes that should fit all women with larger goals than the norm.
 In England you come across the word 'outsize' lady and another word you come across is even 'stout'.
 However, it was not the case that this category stood alone, others also arose around this time, eg the little woman got patterns and cuts called 'for the not so tall'.
-The men were to search for special sizes under the category 'Big and Tall'.
+The men had to search for special sizes under the category 'Big and Tall'.

 1950s ideal and Dior's New Look

 Even in 1940s with the athletic figure as the icon, fashion was still focused on the feminine silhouette, so it was possible to dress in the fashion of the time even as a plus-size.
 But one had to wait until 1950s before the legendary hourglass model and shapes really came into vogue again.
 There were perhaps still mostly slim women but with big breasts and hips a la Marilyn Monroe, Sophia Loren and Elizabeth Taylor.
-Nevertheless, slim alone was not desirable and there were pills that were to help women put on weight so that they could become more desirable.
+Nevertheless, slim alone was not desirable and there were pills that were supposed to help women put on weight so they could become more desirable.
 Of course, it was also in the 1950s that Diors New Look became.
 The iconic New Look, was an inclusive shape.
 Although it was eel-slim women who modeled for it, it suited perfectly with women with larger figures.

 Twiggy and 'Big Beauties'